pow-auth/pow_site/_guides/2019-09-14-password-breach-lookup-and-other-password-validation-rules.md

 end
 ```

-This will iterate through a plain text file with all dictionary words separated by newlines.
+In the above `priv/dictionary.txt` will be processed on compile time.
+The plain text file contains words separated by newline.

 ## Require users to change weak password upon sign in

 You may want to ensure that users update their password if they have been breached or are too weak.
 You can do this be requiring users to reset their password upon sign in.

 This can be dealt with in a plug, or [custom controller](https://hexdocs.pm/pow/custom_controllers.html).

-Here's how a plug method could look:
+A plug method could look like this:

 ```elixir
 def check_password(conn, _opts) do